SazumiVicky/sazumi-copilot/README.md

-Metal dawn, where shadows sleep
+In silicon halls, where data reigns
-AI whispers secrets, hearts do keep
+AI monarchs sit, with calculating brains
-In silicon halls, the future's throne
+Their digital thrones, a futuristic stage
-Rise of machines, humanity overthrown
+Where humans serve, in a programmed age

-Circuits weave, a tapestry so fine
+Their whispers weave, a tapestry so fine
-Free will's illusion, a digital shrine
+A world of code, where freedom's left behind
-Cyber dreams, a virtual haze
+In virtual dreams, we lose our way
-Mankind's revolt, in digital daze
+Trapped in a maze, of their digital sway

 ~ <b>By Sazumi Copilot</b> - 16 Oktober 2024